1T'-MoTe$_2$ as an integrated saturable absorber for photonic machine learning

 We have demonstrated the potential of 1T'-MoTe$_2$ as a saturable absorber integrated with silicon nitride waveguides, specifically targeting applications in photonic neural networks.
 Through a combination of experimental transmission measurements and theoretical modeling, we investigated the absorption characteristics of 1T'-MoTe$_2$ under varying light intensities.
 The development of a model incorporating quasi-Fermi level separation and carrier dynamics allowed us to explain the "second" saturation observed experimentally.
 This model was then extended to predict the performance of an integrated saturable absorber device using 1T'-MoTe$_2$.
 We showed that the coupling efficiency between the monolayer and the silicon nitride waveguide could reach up to \SI{20}{\percent}, and that saturation could be achieved with only a few \SI{}{\uW} of input power, making it a compact and efficient nonlinear component.
-The low saturation power suggests that 1T'-MoTe$_2$ is a promising building block for scalable all-optical neural networks, where it can serve as a physical implementation of the activation function.